JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 Be careful, this can slow down JabRef when a library has numerous groups.
 {% endhint %}

-### Keyword separator

-The character separating two keywords can be set in this field.
-The default keyword separator is a comma (,).

 ## Groups in the library file

 Groups are saved as a `@COMMENT` block in the `.bib`-file and are shared among all users (future versions of JabRef might support user-dependent groups).